sarahalahmadi/seven-dashboard/README.md

 Click **"Update from Excel"** (or drag a file onto the upload area) and pick your tracker file.
 It reads the **"Critical Path"** tab specifically — the same one your current dashboard uses — and expects these columns: `Department`, `Label`, `Start Date`, `End Date`, `Status`, `Key Milestone (Y/N)`, `Owner`, `Items`, `Complete`, `In-Progress`, `Starting Date Delayed`, `Completion Date Overdue`, `Not Started Yet`.
 It also looks anywhere in the workbook for a cell literally labeled "Opening Date" to drive the countdown.

 Nothing is uploaded anywhere — the file is parsed on your own machine in memory, so this is safe to use with confidential project data.

+## What's on the page

+1. **Critical Path — Track to Opening**: one runway bar for overall % complete (today → opening day), then a card per department, each with its own progress ring and an "At risk" tag when that department has delayed starts or overdue completions.
+2. **KPI cards**: Total Items, Completed, In Progress, Not Started, Start Delayed, Completion Overdue.
+3. **Tasks per Department**: each column is a full 0–100% scale, split into Complete / In Progress / Pending, with % complete above and the item count below.
+4. **Key Milestones**: anything flagged `Y` in the Key Milestone column.
+5. **Department Timeline**: full-width Gantt-style bars, with the scale running all the way through to opening day (not just to the last dated task) and a teal line marking opening day.
+6. **Donuts**: status, start-time, and completion breakdowns.
+7. **Departments Readiness per Owner**: % complete by department × owning team.

 ## Running it locally